whoisjordangarcia/cohort-analysis/README.md

 ![preview](https://cl.ly/a499f1/Screen%252520Shot%2525202018-08-28%252520at%2525208.20.50%252520PM.png)

 ## How to run the test cases?
-Navigate to `Invitae.CohortAnalysis` and run the following command
+Navigate to `./Invitae.CohortAnalysis` and run the following command
 ```sh
 docker build -f Dockerfile-tests .
 ```